IQSS/iqss-javaee-template/readme.md

 Click Finish.

+Open the "hello1" project.

-When you build and run the project, you should be able to access http://localhost:8080/hello1 on the GlassFish instance running locally on your development workstation.
+When you build and run the project, you should be able to access <http://localhost:8080/hello1> on the GlassFish instance running locally on your development workstation.

 ### Deploy the hello1 app to GlassFish running on Vagrant